 It impedes cross-border investment, deters fair competition in international trade and discriminates against small and medium size companies.

 Yet, companies from major exporting countries continue to use bribery to win business in foreign markets while many governments choose to turn a blind eye.

-The breakthrough: In 2020, the world saw the largest foreign bribery resolution to date, as Airbus, a global provider of civilians and military aircraft based in France, agreed to pay nearly US$4 billion in combined penalties to the U.S., France, and United Kingdom to resolve foreign bribery charges.
+The breakthrough: In 2020, the world saw the largest foreign bribery resolution to date, as Airbus, a global provider of civilian and military aircraft based in France and the Netherlands, agreed to pay nearly US$4 billion in combined penalties to the U.S., France, and United Kingdom to resolve foreign bribery charges.
 France played a huge role in holding the company to account, thanks to a recent law that helped reform their anti-corruption legal framework.

 Issues highlighted in the report: Settlements with companies should include admissions of guilt and should not preclude prosecutions of responsible individuals.
-Also, the settlement e any victims’ compensation and showed an unwelcome shift away from self-reporting as a condition for a deferred prosecution agreement.
+Also, the settlement did not include any victims’ compensation and showed an unwelcome shift away from self-reporting as a condition for a deferred prosecution agreement.

 What’s at stake: In the words of Daniel Bruce, Chief Executive of Transparency International UK: “Large penalties are a quick and effective way to sanction companies for wrongdoing, but they should be one of a number of consequences for egregious corruption cases such as this.
 Individual prosecutions in this case are vital to ensure that justice is seen to be done.
 Failing to go after those involved will give the impression that big companies play by a different set of rules and can simply buy their way out of trouble.”